azuredevcollege/aidevcollege/day2/CognitiveSearch/CognitiveSearch.md

     </details>

-## Azure Cognitive Search - Indexing structured & unstructured content with AI enrichment
+## Index structured & unstructured content with AI enrichment

 :triangular_flag_on_post: **Goal:** Index an unstructured and structured data set with Cognitive Search